JuliaOdden/Hood-Classifier/README.md

     **Fail message**: "fail by second derivative test"

-9) Does the value of the slope jaggedness test fall below 0.7 (hard-coded)?
+9) Does the value of the slope jaggedness (i.e. the second derivative) test fall below 0.7 (hard-coded)?
 If so, does the "clickiness" fall below the lower of the two thresholds?
 If so, FAIL.
 The case's action is too "flat": i.e., there are no features in the action.

     **Fail message**: "fail by flatness test"